Reader’s Guide to Swinging on the Garden Gate

 The Internal Journey Impacts the External Journey

 - Parker Palmer, in his book, Let Your Life Speak, examines the nature of people who start liberation movements-in Latin America, South Africa, among women, African Americans, and queer people.
 He finds that “the movements that transform us, our relations, and our world emerge from the lives of people who decide to care for their authentic selfhood… In spite of threat, or because of it, the people who plant the seeds of movements make a critical decision: they decide to live ‘divided no more.’
 They decide no longer to act on the outside in a way that contradicts some truth about themselves that they hold deeply on the inside.
 They decide to claim authentic selfhood and act it out-and their decisions ripple out to transform the society in which they live, serving the selfhood of millions of others.”
+How do you see this playing out in today’s social movements?
 In what ways is this transformative dynamic demonstrated in Andrew’s story?
 How have you claimed authentic selfhood?
 Can you trace larger transformations that have happened as a result?

 - Facilitator might lead group in an exercise using movement as prayer, or have the group outline their bodies on large sheets of paper, filling them with written or visual prayers.
 Poems such as Anne Sexton’s “Ode to my Uterus” or Mary Oliver’s “Poem” could be read as other examples of verbal body prayers.

 - In an interview, the author has called “coming out” a metaphor for the spiritual journey.
 In other words, the challenges of bringing some deep truth about ourselves out into the world are what make us grow in spirit.
-In what ways does Andrew “come out” in her story?
 What do you see as the stages of “coming out”?
-How might this analogy apply to your own story?
+What are the challenges and gifts of each stage?
+Andrew comes out bisexual, but does she come out in other ways as well?
+How have you come out?
+Is there any area of your life where you’re currently feeling called to come out?

 Thinking about Tradition